mohtashimnawaz/icp-on-chain-music-app/FRONTEND_TEST_REPORT.md

 **Failed**: 0
 **Frontend Status**: ✅ READY FOR PRODUCTION TESTING

-The ICP Music Platform frontend is fully integrated with the backend and ready for comprehensive user testing.
+The TuneSphere frontend is fully integrated with the backend and ready for comprehensive user testing.
 All core features are functional and the application architecture is sound.